Shells

 Image to Text Translation

 Iterate through a series of prompts to build from analyzing single images to a larger set.
-You will need your Claude.AI subscription to provide a sufficient number of images at once (through the upload function - just select multiple files in a folder) to see patterns.
+You will need your Claude.ai subscription to provide a sufficient number of images at once (through the upload function — just select multiple files in a folder) to see patterns.
 Work from simpler images (with or without text) to more complex and potentially confusing images.
-These can be photographs or, as with our readings, not-photographs of any kind - a set of screenshots, archival scans, hand-written documents, etc.
+These can be photographs or, as with our readings, not-photographs of any kind — a set of screenshots, archival scans, hand-written documents, etc.

 Here’s a few examples of questions to ask about single sets and images to prompt different types of translation:

-As you work, think about how this might change your approach to text to image prompting (like we did last week).
+As you work, think about how this might change your approach to text-to-image prompting (like we did last week).
 Consider what other uses this might have for investigating material culture, and where the weaknesses are in the translations.

 Discussion

 Take screenshots of highlights (particularly visualizations and other analysis) or links to artifacts generated to share out in the discussion.
-You should be able to submit a large number of images at once using your Claude.AI subscription, so try to push the limits and see what type of results you can get working towards analysis at scale.
-Stick with Sonnet to avoid quickly running into usage caps.
+You should be able to submit a large number of images at once using your Claude.ai subscription, so try to push the limits and see what type of results you can get working towards analysis at scale.
+Stick with Claude Sonnet 5 to avoid quickly running into usage caps.
 While it will be easier to analyze the accuracy of the results with images you are familiar with, consider branching out as you experiment to see how useful you find the translations provided.